 SFCC is committed to the protection of sensitive, personally identifiable information, and other information residing in its systems, protected by federal and state laws.
 The exposure of sensitive information to unauthorized individuals could cause irreparable harm to the College and/or to the campus community that might subject the College to fines or other sanctions.
 The College shall implement measures to prevent, to promote awareness of, and to mitigate the risks regarding access and use of information.

-- Directory Information is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a student’s or parent’s prior written consent.
-The College considers Directory Information that which is published in the SFCC Catalog annually.
+- Directory Information Information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a student or parent’s prior written consent.
+What the College considers to be Directory Information is published in the SFCC Catalog annually.

-- End User is any entity, including, but not limited to employees, staff, faculty, students, SFCC partners, consultants, and vendors who interact with technology resources and services provided by Santa Fe Community College.
+- End User Any entity, including, but not limited to, staff, faculty, students, SFCC partners, consultants, and vendors, who interact with technology resources and services provided by Santa Fe Community College.
 See also Poster or User.
 See also User.

-- Office of Information Technology is the office responsible for implementing, maintaining, and developing information systems and technology at the College.
+- Office of Information Technology (OIT) The office responsible for implementing, maintaining, and developing information systems and technology at the College.

-- Office of Planning and Institutional Effectiveness is the office responsible for reporting the official descriptive and inferential statistics data for the College.
+- Office of Planning and Institutional Effectiveness (OPIE) The office responsible for reporting the official descriptive and inferential statistics data for the College.

-- Technology Resources include all College technology facilities, services, hardware, software, data storage, computer accounts, networks, and bandwidth, and all content and data that comprise College technology.
+- Technology Resources All college technology factilities, services, hardware, software, data storage, computer accounts, networks and bandwidth; and all content and data that comprise college technology.

 - Prevent unauthorized disclosure of, or access to, information stored or processed on SFCC systems.

 - Prevent the accidental or unauthorized deliberate destruction, alteration of deletion of information necessary to operations.